Identifying Delayed-Onset PTSD After A Traumatic Event

 Online therapy may help you manage PTSD symptoms

 Although therapy is often recommended as a treatment for delayed-onset PTSD, it may not always be convenient or affordable to attend therapy sessions in person.
-In addition, PTSD symptoms can sometimes make it uncomfortable to leave the house and visit new locations, and possibly exacerbate the feelings of stress.
-If this is the case, you may benefit from online therapy, which research has shown to be effective for treating post traumatic stress.
+In addition, PTSD symptoms can sometimes include discomfort in leaving the house and visit new locations, and possibly exacerbate the feelings of stress.
+If this is the case, you may benefit from online therapy, which research has shown to be effective for treating post-traumatic stress.

 In one study, participants experienced significant reductions in their PTSD symptoms with internet-delivered CBT.
 They also experienced positive impacts on depression and anxiety symptoms, as well as improved quality of life.
 Treatment gains were shown to be maintained one year after the conclusion of treatment.